LeoLeman555/Board_Game_DuckQuest/README.md

 > **Why use `install.py` instead of `requirements.txt`?**
 > The `RPi.GPIO` module is specifically designed for Raspberry Pi and does not work on Windows or non-Raspberry Pi Linux systems.
 > If included directly in `requirements.txt`, installation would fail on unsupported platforms.
+> Additionally, the `rpi_ws281x` module, which is used to control the WS281x LED strips, is also Raspberry Pi-specific.
+Just like `RPi.GPIO`, it doesn't function on other platforms.
 >
-> The `install.py` script ensures that `RPi.GPIO` is installed only if the script detects a Raspberry Pi.
+> The `install.py` script ensures that both `RPi.GPIO` and `rpi_ws281x` are installed only if the script detects a Raspberry Pi.
+This makes the installation process more flexible and prevents errors on unsupported platforms.

 6. You are fine !